 All student athletes/extracurricular participants/drivers and their parents/guardians must read this policy and accompanying procedures and must acknowledge, in writing or by electronic signature, that they have read the policy, understand the policy, and agree to be bound by the terms and conditions contained in the policy.

-Statement of Need.
-A recent dramatic increase in the number of Board expulsions for drug violations, and the Kentucky Incentives for Prevention (KIP) data demonstrate a concern for the number of youth being affected by drug use or abuse.
+.

-STUDENTS DE09.423
+STUDENTS CU09.423